evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_31.4kwh/_index.md

 ### Drive Modes

 The Dongfeng Nammi Box 31.4kWh lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
-The driver can choose between 2 modes:
+The driver can choose between 3 modes:

 - Sport: Dynamic steering and throttle.
 - Comfort: Balanced steering and throttle.
+- Eco: Balanced steering and efficent throttle.

 ### Brakes